Hello fellow wiggler,

-The xTT will display a new setting for every press on the red encoder.
+The xTT will display a new setting for every press on the right encoder.

-If you press the left/upper encoder you go one step back…or you dial back and forth with for fast movements
+If you press the left encoder you go one step back…or you dial back and forth with for fast movements

-So navigate to the first value which should be 0V.
+So navigate to the first value which should be close to 0V.

-Check your DMM and if it shows a significant drift dial it in with the red encoder
+Check your DMM and if it shows a significant drift dial it in with the right encoder

 Advance to the next step and do it a few times more…